-The Center for Service and Action is committed to enriching the first-year student experience at Loyola Marymount University through a variety of service events and organizations.
+The Center for Service and Action (CSA) is committed to enriching the first-year student experience at Loyola Marymount University through a variety of service events and organizations.

 El Espejo serves to educate, mentor, and establish a bond with inner city youth in order to promote a better understanding of the possibilities of personal and intellectual growth.
 It provides leadership, support advice and awareness on crucial issues facing the Latino community.